DevOpsBootcamp/website/source/09_networking.rst

   ip a

-This will display a lot of information about your network interfaces.
+These will display information about your network interfaces.
 See also:::

   ifconfig